LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/0.3/technical-guide.md

 <h3 class="govuk-heading-s">Title type validation</h3>
-<p class="govuk-body">If the title type provided for a title number is <code class="x-govuk-code x-govuk-code--inline">LANDLORD_TITLE</code>, the title tenure on our records for title number must be “freehold”. </p>
+<p class="govuk-body">If the title type provided for a title number is <code class="app-code app-code--inline">LANDLORD_TITLE</code>, the title tenure on our records for title number must be “freehold”. </p>

-<p class="govuk-body">If the title type provided for a title number is <code class="x-govuk-code x-govuk-code--inline">TENANT_TITLE</code>, the title tenure on our records for the title number must be “leasehold”. </p>
+<p class="govuk-body">If the title type provided for a title number is <code class="app-code app-code--inline">TENANT_TITLE</code>, the title tenure on our records for the title number must be “leasehold”. </p>

-<p class="govuk-body">If the title type provided for a title number is <code class="x-govuk-code x-govuk-code--inline">REGISTER_TITLE</code>, <code class="x-govuk-code x-govuk-code--inline">TRANSFEROR_TITLE</code>, or <code class="x-govuk-code x-govuk-code--inline">ADDITIONAL_TITLE</code>, the title tenure on our records for the title number can be either “freehold” or “leasehold”. </p>
+<p class="govuk-body">If the title type provided for a title number is <code class="app-code app-code--inline">REGISTER_TITLE</code>, <code class="app-code app-code--inline">TRANSFEROR_TITLE</code>, or <code class="app-code app-code--inline">ADDITIONAL_TITLE</code>, the title tenure on our records for the title number can be either “freehold” or “leasehold”. </p>
 <table class="govuk-table">
   <caption class="govuk-table__caption govuk-table__caption--s">Title type validation error types</caption>
   <thead class="govuk-table__head">